luka-utvic/lukautvic.me/SETUP-GUIDE.md

 ---

-## Prerequisites
+## Introduction

-Before you start, you'll need:
-- A GitHub account (free) - [Sign up here](https://github.com/join)
-- Basic text editing skills
-- About 30-60 minutes of time
+- This process will take some time and it is not the easiest thing, however, do not be discouraged.
+Prior to this, I had knew nothing about making websites at all and now I have created something awesome that is useful and very rewarding.

 - **Note** if you are feeling stuck, don't be afriad to take advantage of AI tools.
 Copy and paste instructions you don't understand or take screenshots and insert them and ask for help.
-I knew nothing about any of this before starting and I used AI to help me through.

 - If AI is giving you a hard time or you just need someone to help feel free to contact me using any of my links, phone number, or email!

 - My [LinkedIN](www.linkedin.com/in/lukautvic)